Overview of the Impact MA in Applied Psychology

 - Delivery: Fully online, no on‑campus requirement

-3. Overview of the 5 Specialized Programs
+3. Overview of the 5 set MA Programs

-All five programmes share a common Applied Psychology foundation and lead to the an accredited Master of Arts in Applied Psychology with a corresponding specialization (e.g., Master of Arts in Applied Psychology with specialization in Organizational Psychology & New Work).
+All five programs share a common Applied Psychology foundation and lead to an accredited Master of Arts in Applied Psychology with a corresponding specialization (e.g., the diploma would state "Master of Arts in Applied Psychology with specialization in Organizational Psychology & New Work").
 They differ in thematic focus, applied challenges, and career orientation.

-Impact M.A. in Self Leadership & Longevity
+🧠 Impact M.A. in Self Leadership & Longevity

 Focus: The individual